-The average cost of power washing ranges from $150 to $500 for residential homes, and from $200 to $600 for commercial structures.
+The average cost of power washing ranges from $300 to $1,000 for residential homes.
 This cost varies according to the area needing washing and if you require specialty services such as graffiti or paint removal.

 No matter pressure washing costs, it’s important to schedule this work regularly and to avoid trying to manage it yourself.
 Pressure washing a house or business offers more benefits than you might realize, but is often more complicated and downright dangerous than property owners expect!

 If you’ve been putting off needed power washing services, check out some advantages of this service for your house or commercial structure.
 It’s also helpful to know why this job is best left to professionals, and how to find the right pressure washing company near you.

 When looking at quotes from pressure washing companies near you, it’s not uncommon to wonder if the cost of power washing is worth it.
 Consider some reasons it’s vital to schedule regular power washing for a house or business, and how this work protects a structure while making it look its best.

 Before you drag out your garden hose or hit the local hardware stores looking for pressure washing equipment rental, it’s good to consider some reasons you might avoid DIY power washing.
 Knowing the risks of pressure washing a house yourself and the benefits of hiring a power washing contractor ensures your home or business is always clean and pristine and in good condition.